2.1. Systems of Linear Equations#

 The last equation is exactly the second equation of the second system.

-The crucial thing to note is that these operations can be undone: if in the second system the first equation is added three times to the second equation and added twice to the third equation we end up with the original system.
+The crucial thing to note is that these operations can be undone.
+If in the second system the first equation is added three times to the second equation and added twice to the third equation we end up with the original system.
 So in fact we have

 \[\begin{split} \left\{\begin{array}{ccccccccccccc} x_1 &+& 3x_2 &-& 2x_3 &=& 4 \\ & & -2x_2 &+& 4x_3 &=& -4 \\ & & 4x_2 &-& 5x_3 &=& -4 \end{array} \right. \quad \Longrightarrow \quad \left\{\begin{array}{ccccccc} x_1 &+& 3x_2 &-& 2x_3 &=& 4 \\ 3x_1 &+& 7x_2 &-& 2x_3 &=& 8 \\ 2x_1 &+& 10x_2 &-& 9x_3 &=& 4 \end{array} \right. \end{split}\]

-The implication works two ways, which we can write as follows:
+The implication works two ways, which we can write as follows.

 \[\begin{split} \left\{\begin{array}{ccccccc} x_1 &+& 3x_2 &-& 2x_3 &=& 4 \\ 3x_1 &+& 7x_2 &-& 2x_3 &=& 8 \\ 2x_1 &+& 10x_2 &-& 9x_3 &=& 4 \end{array} \right. \quad \Longleftrightarrow \quad \left\{\begin{array}{ccccccccccccc} x_1 &+& 3x_2 &-& 2x_3 &=& 4 \\ & & -2x_2 &+& 4x_3 &=& -4 \\ & & 4x_2 &-& 5x_3 &=& -4 \end{array} \right. \end{split}\]